Gender Artifacts in Visual Datasets: Conclusion

 \smallsec{Person's appearance is a gender artifact} We start by examining the artifacts arising from the person pixels.
 First, we consider the model trained on Full (i.e., no occlusions) which achieves an AUC of $93.4\% \pm 0.2$ on COCO.
-We then compare the performance on Full with that on Full NoBg (i.e., only the outline of the person is visible against a black background)\footnote{To check the robustness of our manipulations, we also occluded using white pixels and found the AUCs to be similar (see Appendix~\ref{sec:person_scene_appendix}).} The model's performance does not change considerably even after the background is removed, achieving an AUC of $92.7\% \pm 0.2$ (see blue bars in Fig.~\ref{fig:sec4}).
+We then compare the performance on Full with on Full NoBg (i.e., only the outline of the person is visible against a black background).\footnote{Results when occluding with white pixels are similar; in Appendix~\ref{sec:person_scene_appendix}.} The model's performance does not change considerably even after the background is removed, achieving an AUC of $92.7\% \pm 0.2$ (see blue bars in Fig.~\ref{fig:sec4}).

 \smallsec{A gender artifact model performs above random chance when trained on the person’s shape and location} Subsequently, we question \textit{what} about the person, namely in their shape and location, is a gender artifact.
 To isolate artifacts arising from the person's shape, we occlude the background and then gradually remove information about the person's appearance (see orange bars in Fig.~\ref{fig:sec4}).
 First, looking at MaskSegm NoBg (i.e., person occluded with white pixels against the black background), we observe that the model performs considerably better than random chance with an AUC of $74.8\% \pm 0.3$ for COCO.
 This result may be expected as the segmentation shapes themselves still reveal information about appearance, such as clothing or hair length.

-Next, removing even more information about the person, we train our model using only the person keypoints\footnote{Each person segmentation contains seventeen keypoints, or points of interest, that mark different parts of the body (e.g., nose, left eye, right hip).
-These are included in COCO annotations.} from COCO.
-The model continues to perform considerably above random chance (AUC of $64.8\% \pm 0.4$).
-We qualitatively inspect the poses with the greatest absolute scores.
-As seen in Fig.~\ref{fig:poses}, the poses predicted to be more likely to be male are smaller and in action (e.g., playing a sport, jumping) whereas those predicted to be more likely to be female tended to be larger and standing still.
+Next, removing even more information about the person, we train our model using only the 17 person keypoint locations from COCO.

+The model continues to perform above random chance (AUC of $64.8\% \pm 0.4$).
+Further, to disentangle the role of pose versus other image factors (e.g., size, location), we resize the keypoints to have an area of 4,000 pixels and center the keypoints in the image.
+These images are then used to train a multi-layer perceptron (MLP) for 100 iterations, achieving an AUC of $58.0\% \pm 0.0$, suggesting pose is a salient gender artifact.
+Finally, we inspect the poses with the greatest absolute scores and find the poses predicted to be more likely male are smaller and in action (e.g., playing a sport, jumping) whereas those predicted to be more likely female tended to be larger and standing still.